andyhorn/simple_routes/README.md

 }
 ```

+**Note:** Just like the `SimpleRoute`s above, any root-level paths should be prefixed with a forward slash; any child routes should **not** be prefixed.

+##### Utility functions

-Let's take a moment to break this example down.
+We used a couple utility functions in this example, so let's take a moment to break it all down.

-The route class extends `DataRoute` with the appropriate `SimpleRouteData` subclass for this route's data.
-A mouthful, but easy enough.
-This will be useful in a moment.
+First, we can see that the route class itself extends `DataRoute` with the appropriate `SimpleRouteData` as the generic type.

-The `path` value is a little more interesting.
-We are using the `join` utility method to join the path segments together - This is the recommend way of defining paths with multiple segments.
+Next, we create the `path` value in a more interesting way.
+We use the `join` utility method to build a path from the path segments - This is the recommend way of defining paths with multiple segments (again, to reduce the chance of error).

-The `withPrefix` extension method is used to convert the enum value to the path template.
+Inside the `join` we use the `withPrefix` extension method to convert the enum value to the path template String.
 This is the recommended way of converting your enum values to their path template values.

-For example, this `path` would become `/user/:userId`.
+In this example, the `path` would become `/user/:userId`.

+##### Using dynamic routes

-Now that we have our route defined, let's see how we can use it.
+Now that we have our route defined, let's see how to use it!

 ```dart
 ElevatedButton(